kirscheeh/classificationBenchmark/protocol/protocol.md

 ##### MetaOthello
 ##### NBC
 ##### taxMaps
 <tt>taxMaps</tt> [taxMaps]() is a classification tool designed for short read metagenomic samples.
 It consists of several steps preceding the actual task of taxonomic classification.
 There is the preprocessing with quality trimming and adapter cutting as well as mapping.
 Here, only the taxonomic classification is done.
-The approach is based on the FM-Index [taxMaps](). <!-- Index last edited: 06/03/2018-->
+The approach is based on the FM-Index [taxMaps](). <br> <!-- Index last edited: 06/03/2018-->
 A pre-built index (refseq_complete_bacarchive) is used which was downloaded from <tt>ftp://ftp.nygenome.org/taxmaps/Indexes/</tt> as of 27/11/2020.
 The taxonomy table was downloaded from there as well.

     taxMaps -f {input} -t taxonomy.tbl.gz -d taxmaps/*.gem.* --cov -o {output}